raphaelschaad/dotfiles/brew.md

 ## Development
 - carthage: FLAnimatedImage supports this
+- python3: OS X comes with 2.7.10, which is also the latest 2.x version in Homebrew.

+## Design
+- boost-python: For Antimony.
+Installed with `--with-python3`.
+- qt5: For Antimony.
+- lemon: For Antimony.
+- flex: For Antimony.

 ## Everything else
 - exiftool: Rename photos imported with Image Capture to “Dropbox filename format” http://ninedegreesbelow.com/photography/exiftool-commands.html#rename